Close Menu

 Important Safety Tips

-• Use only the big pieces.
+• Use only big pieces.
 Let your toddler play with the bottles and large screw rings.
 Remove any tiny caps or seals that could be choking hazards.

 • Stick to plastic bottles.
 Glass is too heavy and dangerous, especially on tile or hardwood floors.